You can watch for hours, but estimated reading time is: 7 minutes

 This is a living village.
 The distinctive green, wooden 18th and 19th century houses are occupied.
 (Imagine having 6000+ tourists a day trying to peer into your living room).

 You can visit the windmills to see how mustard seeds are ground, how pain pigments are produced, or how logs are sawn utilizing wind power.

 Elsewhere in the village you can see blocks of wood transformed into clogs.
 And (speaking from experience) you can feast on tremendously delicious pancakes.

 Underwater Bicycle Parking Garage, Amsterdam Central Station

 Not nearly as picturesque, perhaps, but something typical of Amsterdam and the Netherlands.
 As the saying goes, “God created the world, but the Dutch created the Netherlands.”
-Nearly 26% of the country falls below sea level, and about 50% of the land is just a little over 3 feet above sea level.
+Nearly 26% of the country is below sea level, and about 50% of the land is just a little over 3 feet above sea level.